DrewClutter01/Custom-Crop-Guidance-with-AI/README.md

 # Custom-Crop-Guidance-with-AI
 ![dean-vallance-2rINCqTV76g-unsplash](https://github.com/user-attachments/assets/4420dfbf-7f59-4b8a-bed0-1f6d4f15df56)
-The "Custom Crop Guidance with AI" project aims to help farmers maximize their crop yields by understanding each crop's specific needs and nutrients.
-We used the Crop recommendation dataset to gather our data and findings.
+This project aims to help farmers maximize their crop yields by understanding each crop's specific needs and nutrients.
+We used the "Crop recommendation" dataset from Kaggle to gather our data and findings.
 We utilized the Logistic Regression and Random forest classifier to tackle our problem.

-# Business Understanding and Data Understanding
+### Business Understanding and Data Understanding
-The data set was entirely composed of numerical data Key Factors: Nitrogen, Phosphorus and Potassium Environmental Variables: Temperature, Humidity, pH_Value, Rainfall Target Variables: Crop
+The data set was entirely composed of numerical data

+Key Factors: Nitrogen, Phosphorus and Potassium Environmental Variables: Temperature, Humidity, pH_Value, Rainfall Target Variables: Crop